 - When people in my age group do go to church, it is for a special occasion, such as a baptism or a wedding.

 - Census figures do not tell the full story.
-Many people check the “Roman Catholic” tick box because they were baptized as such or they see it as part of their identity.
+This is because many people will check the “Roman Catholic” tick box because they were baptized as such.
+That, or they see it as part of their cultural identity.
 My guess is that most of these people don’t even say a prayer from one month to the next.

 - The Census figures were also impacted by the arrival of Polish workers during the 2000s.
 Most of which were Roman Catholic.